 I can’t even think about how many boxes of Kraft I’ve eaten in my lifetime without feeling random pains and web-diagnosing myself with Mac and Cheese induced diseases.
 Moving on.

-The pledge is another part of American culture that rings no alarm bells for most Americans.
+The pledge of allegiance is another part of American culture that rings no alarm bells for most Americans.

 You start reciting it in school at a young age, and it’s just something you do every morning as part of your routine.